Two New England Small Communities I Have Fallen in Love With

 concentration of interesting owner-operated shops.
 Forty-plus

-storefronts on Main and Brown Sts. sell antiques, art, books,
+storefronts on Main St. and Brown Sts. sell antiques, art, books,

 clothing, children’s items, antiques, arts and crafts, home goods